-Policy 4: Natural Environment
+Policy 64: Natural Environment

-- 1. Development proposals which have the potential to impact on habitats and species' populations will be expected to ensure their restoration or, where possible, enhancement, and demonstrate that they will not adversely affect or result in the loss of features of recognised importance as identified in the Sudbrooke Character Assessment. - 2.
-Development that will result in the loss of such features will only be supported where replacement provision is made that is considered to be of equal or greater value than that which will be lost and which is likely to result in a net gain in biodiversity.
-Where new development may have an adverse impact on such features, alternative scheme designs that minimise impact must be demonstrated to the District and Parish Councils.
+- New development should both preserve and enhance the natural environment.
+All new proposals will need to Development proposals which have the potential to impact on habitats and species' populations will be expected to ensure their restoration or, where possible, enhancement, and demonstrate that they will not adversely affect or result in the loss of designated environmental sites and where appropriate, provide at least a 10% biodiversity net-gain in accordance with Policy S60 and S61 of the Local Plan. features of recognised importance as identified in the Sudbrooke Character Assessment. - Development that will result in the loss of such features will only be supported where replacement provision is made that is considered to be of

-Policy 5: Protected and Significant Trees
+Policy 75: Protected and Significant Trees

-1. There should be no harm to or loss of irreplaceable habitats such as ancient trees and veteran trees.
-Where appropriate, proposals must preserve the identified "protected trees", the "significant trees" and green corridors on figures 11 and 12.
+There should be no harm to or loss of irreplaceable habitats such as ancient trees and veteran trees.
+Where appropriate, proposals must preserve the identified "protected trees", the "significant trees" and green corridors on figures 811 and 912.
 Proposals that unduly remove, or would cause unnecessary harm, to these trees will not be supported unless there is clear public benefit to outweigh the loss or harm, and a suitable compensatory strategy is included in the proposals.

-Figure 11: Protected Trees (TPOs) in Sudbrooke
+Figure 811: Protected Trees (TPOs) in Sudbrooke